 Expedition cruise line Lindblad Expeditions-National Geographic will add another cruise ship to its fleet in 2016 with the $18 million purchase of Via Australis.
-Currently sailing Patagonia under cruise line Australis, the ship will redeploy to the Galapagos once it undergoes a $10 million refurbishment in late 2016, replacing National Geographic Endeavour; it will be renamed with a National Geographic title.
+Currently sailing Patagonia under cruise line Australis, the ship will redeploy to the Galapagos once it undergoes a $10 million refurbishment in late 2016, replacing National Geographic Endeavour.
+It will be renamed to National Geographic Endeavour II.

 "Opportunities to acquire high quality expedition ships on attractive terms are infrequent so we seized this one," said Sven Lindblad, President and CEO of Lindblad in a press release.
 "The Via Australis will provide us with increased profitability on the same route through more operating days, revenue enhancement opportunities, operating efficiencies and cost savings compared to the National Geographic Endeavour.
 Additionally, it will require significantly lower capital expenditures for the foreseeable future."